 Columbia: Although this is a very affluent community, it is still a commercial area of Downtown San Diego.
 Because it is located on the waterfront, list prices are a bit higher in the Columbia district compared to the some of the other neighborhoods.
 Homes in The Grande range between the mid-$300 for one-bedroom homes to just over $500K for two-bedroom homes.
 At Bayside, two-bedroom homes start in the upper-$600s and penthouse apartments can reach over $3.5 million.

-Core District: As the heart of Downtown, this area is very desirable for renters who want to be in the thick of the action.
+Core District: As the heart of Downtown, this area is very desirable for those who want to be in the thick of the action.
 Buyers can find great property in modern condominium buildings or in one of the historic buildings that are being restored and converted into condominiums.
-Investors or homebuyers can expect to pay anywhere from the mid-$100s to the high-$800s at Se San Diego and Smart Corner.

 Gaslamp Quarter: This is probably the most well-known neighborhood in all of Downtown San Diego and is a very popular area for tourists.
-Units start at around $200K and top $1 million in buildings like Metropolitan, Electra and Lofts at 777.
-For investors, the Hardrock Hotel, a condo-tel, is popular with tourists visiting the city and has units priced from the upper-$100s to over $900K.
+Units start at around $400K and top $1 million in buildings like Metropolitan, Electra and Lofts at 777.
+For investors, the Hardrock Hotel, a condo-tel, is popular with tourists visiting the city and has units priced from the upper-$300s to over $900K.

 So Many Options